GOALS & VISION

 Typical wind strengths in the spring and summer are from 10-25kts.
 Our boat is built to handle strong winds with ease and once you learn in Squamish winds, you'll confidently handle conditions found elsewhere in BC.

-We wish to make sailing an accessible sport to all so offer discounts to young sailors from 16-25, Squamish Yacht Club members, and returning customers who have taken multi day courses.
+We wish to make sailing an accessible sport to all so offer discounts to young sailors under 20, Squamish Yacht Club members, and returning customers who have taken multi day courses.

 We understand it can be challenging to gain sailing mileage in between courses so we offer a club sailing program to existing customers.